HK-Tan/maxtanhk/_pages/teaching.md

 ## 👨‍🏫 **Current Teaching:**

-📖 I'm currently not teaching any classes in the summer quarter.
-Check back again before the start of the Fall 2024 quarter.
+📖 I'm currently not teaching any classes in the summer quarter, and will not be teaching any classes in Fall 2024.
+Check back again before the start of the Winter 2025 quarter.

 ## 🧑‍💻 **Teaching Experiences:**